davidmarias53-source/Airlines-EDA-Python-Project/README.md

 ---

-## 🚀 Why does all of this matters?
+## 🚀 What is the relevance of this project?
 This project demonstrates:

 - Why **EDA beats assumptions**